moporgic/TDL2048/README.md

           "01234|10000000 45678|10000000 01245|10000000 45689|10000000"
 ```

-Note that due to a current limitations, each stage must have the same structure.
+Note that due to a current limitation, each stage must have the same structure.
 </details>

 #### Carousel Shaping and Restart

-Carousel shaping is a technique that prevents the network from overfiting at the beginning of the episodes, by starting with non-initial states.
+Carousel shaping is a technique that prevents the network from overfitting at the beginning of the episodes, by starting with non-initial states.

 To enable TD(0) training with carousel shaping, use ```-b``` to specify the block size.
-Note that differ from the originally proposed method, the implementation here also applies to a single stage.
+Note that this implementation is different from the originally proposed one, it will evenly train each block and can also be applied to a single stage.
 ```bash
 ./2048 -n 4x6patt -b 2048 -t 1000 # block size is 2048
 ./2048 -n 4x6patt@2 -@ 0,32768 -b 16384 -t 1000 # also works together with multistage